loadnetwork/load-price-loom/docs/operator-guide.md

 -   `DuplicateSubmission()`: Your operator address has already submitted a price for this round.
 -   `NotOperator()`: The signing key does not correspond to a registered operator for this feed.
 -   `OutOfBounds()`: The price you submitted is outside the `minPrice`/`maxPrice` configured for the feed.

+---

+## Production Considerations

+While the script above is a functional example, a production-grade operator requires additional robustness and security.

+### 1. Secure Key Management

+Storing a plaintext private key in an environment variable is **not secure** for production.
+Use a dedicated key management solution:
+-   **Hardware Security Module (HSM):** For the highest level of security.
+-   **Managed KMS:** Cloud provider services like AWS KMS, Google Cloud KMS, or Azure Key Vault.
+-   **Self-Hosted Vault:** Tools like HashiCorp Vault.

+Your application should request a signature from these systems without ever accessing the raw private key.

+### 2. Data Source Redundancy

+Do not rely on a single API for price data.
+Your service should:
+-   Fetch data from multiple, independent, and highly-reputable sources (e.g., Binance, Coinbase, Kraken, CoinGecko).
+-   Implement logic to validate and aggregate these prices, for example, by taking the median or a volume-weighted average.
+-   Include sanity checks to discard outlier sources that deviate significantly from the aggregate.

+### 3. Monitoring and Alerting

+Your operator node is critical infrastructure.
+You must have monitoring in place to alert you to problems:
+-   **Submission Success:** Monitor your transactions to ensure they are being successfully mined.
+Alert on consecutive failures.
+-   **Price Deviation:** Alert if your sourced price deviates significantly from the current on-chain median.
+This could indicate an issue with your sources or a market event.
+-   **Gas Tank:** Monitor the balance of the address used for submitting transactions and alert when it runs low.
+-   **System Health:** Monitor the health (CPU, memory, etc.) of the server running your operator service.